alombi/rh-api/README.md

 * `hearts` = the total hearts number
 * `downloads` = the total downloads number
 * `icon` = the shortcut's icon (base64 encoded).
 Not included by default.
+* `author` = the shortcut's author username
+* `categories` = an array of minum 1 and maximum 2 elements containing shortcut's categories
+* `related` = an array with 2 or 3 shortcuts that are related to the shortcut.
+This parameter includes a shortcut authored by the same user and one from each category of the shortcut.
+Not included by default.
+### Icon
+The `icon` url parameter is `false` by default, and it's optional.
+If you want to receive the icon, include it as in the example (https://rh-api.alombi.xyz/shortcut?id=1&icon=true), if not set it to `false` or remove the parameter.

+### Related
+The `related` parameter is `false` by default, and it's optional.
+If you want to receive related shortcuts, include it as in the example (https://rh-api.alombi.xyz/shortcut?id=1&related=true), if not set it to `false` or remove the parameter.
+Take note that requesting related shortcuts may slow down the process a bit.

 ## Author (GET)
 Heads over to https://rh-api.alombi.xyz/author and add a parameter to this URL, containing the author's RH username.
 For example https://rh-api.alombi.xyz/author?username=alombi